lrgresearch/gpaw-tools/installation.md

 Then you can use files in https://github.com/lrgresearch/gpaw-tools/tree/main/QuickOptimize

-### 4. Installation of Elastic package
+### 4. Installation of gpaw-tools

-For the installation of Elastic package:
+Before, starting to installation of `gpaw-tools`, we need to install `spglib`

+    pip3 install spglib

+and some packages to run elastic package, which is needed to run gpaw-tools:

     pip3 install setuptools_scm
     pip3 install docutils
     pip3 install elastic

-### 5. Installation of gpaw-tools
+Now, all needed packages are installed and we can continue with installation of `gpaw-tools`.
 In your home folder (~), let's download the latest development release (you can prefer stable release also, please visit https://www.lrgresearch.org/gpaw-tools/ to get the latest URL)

     cd ~
     wget https://github.com/lrgresearch/gpaw-tools/archive/refs/heads/main.zip